Bojna Čavoglave: Lyrics

 One of the initial versions of the track contained the lyric "Čujte, Baljci, Mirlovići...", which sparked revolt amongst the Croatian soldiers whose surnames were Mirlović.
 Perković clarified in a 14 January 1992 Slobodna Dalmacija interview that "Mirlovići" referred to the village of Mirlović Polje and those of its inhabitants who were Serb volunteers.

-Another difference are the lyrics "Za dom, braćo, zovemo se poglavnikovi" ("For our home, brothers, we are called Poglavnik's") and "Oj ustaše, braćo mila iz Imotskoga" ("Oh Ustashas, dear brothers from Imotski"), omitted from the official release.
+Another difference are the lyrics "Za dom, braćo, zovemo se poglavnikovi" ('For our home, brothers, we are called the poglavnik's') and "Oj ustaše, braćo mila iz Imotskoga" ('O Ustaše, dear brothers from Imotski'), omitted from the official release.
 This version was performed on 25 July 1992 on the Split Riviera, at a rally of the Croatian Party of Rights, an opposition far-right party, ahead of the 1992 Croatian parliamentary and presidential elections.

 Critical reception

 In 2019, Miljenko Jergović wrote for Radio Sarajevo: "Thus, in Croatia, a young outsider will emerge—resembling Danilo Dača Živković in every way—filled with the same vision of a song greater than the singer himself, one that would lift both him and all those around him several thousand meters above the ground.
 It was wartime, the perfect moment for such a song.
 And he was entirely in the style and manner of Central Bosnian hard rock of the 1980s, having emerged from under Bregović's coat, with an ear for the Balkans and Balkan emotional states, and so he composed a song which, to him, seemed completely new, beginning with a then-taboo rallying cry: 'Za dom – spremni!'
 Yet the song was neither new, nor was the rhythm Croatian."